Growyourbrand.net Reference notes on brand consequence May 2026

 What Broke

 The response was immediate because the change arrived in a place where customers could compare memory against replacement.
-The criticism was not only that the new logo looked weak.
+The criticism was not merely that the new logo looked weak.
 The deeper problem was that the public could not see what business problem the new identity solved.
 A new logo had appeared, the familiar asset had been displaced, and the brand had not earned the right to make the substitution feel inevitable.

 Gap then tried to redirect the reaction toward public participation by asking people to share alternative ideas.
 That made the governance problem worse.
 Once a company has already removed a core recognition asset, asking the crowd to help solve the new identity can read less like openness and more like uncertainty.
 The market was no longer just evaluating a logo.
 It was evaluating whether Gap knew which parts of its own identity were non-negotiable.